ErikSkoda/ZeroFrictionLogger/README.md

 While a pilot might be grateful for an ejection seat to leave a burning plane, the gratitude probably lasts longer if a parachute is included.

-## Speedblink testing (and how to opt out)
+## Speedblink testing
 The exception handling methods include a visual marker, grepable sentinel tag designed to stand out of monotonous log lines.

 ### idea
 Builds on the idea the human brain is hard wired to perceive movement as danger.
-When scanning the log at speed the marker is more likely to catch attention in the monotony of log lines.
+A literal life hack to survive in a dangerous environment - the Savannah.
+When watching a fire in a fireplace, camp fire or bonfire our eyes are drawn to the movement of flames.
+Same for fish swimming in a fish tank or a TV screen with a sports game in a restaurant.
+When scanning the log at speed the marker appears as movement and is more likely to catch attention in the monotony of log lines.

 ### Opt out
 - **Opt out of speedblink marker** by adding no-speedblink.txt in the host app bin folder, checked by InitialiseErrorHandling